verrazzano/docs/content/en/docs/setup/backup/rancherbackup.md

 ### Backing up Rancher

-To initiate a Rancher backup create the following example custom resource yaml that will use S3 compatible object store as a backend.
+To initiate a Rancher backup create the following example custom resource YAML that will use S3 compatible object store as a backend.

 The app uses the `credentialSecretNamespace` value to determine where to look for the S3 backup secret.